aces/Loris-MRI/docs/02-Install.md

 Typically, electrophysiology data insertion into LORIS is performed via the following steps:

-1. Given the possible large size of a BIDS structure, the best way to upload that data would probably be to transfer the BIDS structure onto the LORIS server directly.
+1. Transfer the BIDS-format data to the LORIS server via commandline.
+Due to the large size of electrophysiological/BIDS data, a suitable browser-based uploader is not presently available.

 2. Run the BIDS import script to import the electrophysiology data into the `physiological_*` tables of LORIS.
 More details about this import script can